Every business scans the marketplace for the best vendor so they can make an informed purchase.

 RFQ template example

+What does the perfect RFQ format look like?
+The truth is, it depends on what you’re buying.
 A request for quote for an IT hardware company is very different from the one sent out by an oil engineering firm.
-Whether you’re creating your first RFQ or the tenth one, here is a simple RFQ template that can help.
+Whether you’re creating your first RFQ or the 10th one, here is a simple request for quotation template that can help.

 How to respond to an RFQ